eneglia/Getting-Cleaning-Data/README.md

-# Getting-Cleaning-Data
-Repository for Getting and Cleaning Data Course Project

-## Coursera: Getting and Cleaning Data course
+# Coursera: Getting and Cleaning Data Course

 This repository contains all the elements required in the Course Project Peer Assessments